MishraSubash/Final_Project/README.md

  * **Relative Strength Index (RSI)** :The [Relative Strength Index](https://www.investopedia.com/terms/r/rsi.asp) consists of an oscillator that charts the directional price movements.
 When the price of a stock has an increasing trend, it has a high RSI.
 The more accentuated and constant the positive changes, the higher the RSI value.
 And vice versa.

-Why RSI: We are using RSI to answer the question of ***"HOW HARD IS PEOPLE BUYING -OR SELLING THIS VALUE?"***
+Why RSI: We are using RSI to answer the question of ***"HOW overbought or oversold is this security?"***

-This indicator are used to see buying and selling momentum, where:
+This indicator is used to see buying and selling momentum, where:
   * We set the value range from 0 to 100.
 (Which is normally a default value)
   * The mean value 50 means- a neutral position - Investors are neither buying nor selling
-  * The value 70 and 30 is defined as turning point meaning surpassing these barriers means that rebound is likely happen.It also means if RSI is 70- the stock is over brought and if RSI is 10- it has been oversold.
+  * The value 70 and 30 is defined as a turning point, surpassing these barriers means that rebound is likely to happen.It also means if RSI is >70 the stock is over brought and if RSI is <30 it has been oversold.

-The graphs belows clearly shows where RSI hits the ceiling and bottom and rebounds back.
+The graphs below clearly shows where RSI hits the ceiling and bottom and rebounds back.

 ![](https://github.com/MishraSubash/Final_Project/blob/master/Images/RSI%20Sample.gif)